 Forensic Body Farms: What You Need to Know

-A body farm (officially known as a taphonomic cemetery) is a research facility used to study human decomposition.
+Forensic body farms (officially known as a taphonomic cemetery) are research facilities used to study human decomposition.
 By studying a number of corpses at varying rates of decay, investigators are better able to determine how and when any given person died.
 Body farms can be found in a number of countries around the world, and they are used by police forces to help determine the cause and time of death during investigations.

-The first body farm was started by forensic anthropologist Dr. William M. Bass at the University of Tennessee in Knoxville.
+Forensic body farms were started by forensic anthropologist Dr. William M. Bass at the University of Tennessee in Knoxville.
 Dr. Bass saw a need for a dedicated centre to study bodies in order to help determine cause and time of death.
 As Dr. Bass puts it in his book Death’s Acre, the process of studying decomposition was a rather DIY affair until he opened his centre: “after many years and two replacement stoves, I had learned not to do this at home.”
 It also grew out of Dr. Bass’ humbling experience of misjudging a body’s ‘time since death’ by 112 years!
 Clearly, there had to be a better way.

 The body farm opened in 1972 at the University of Tennessee in Knoxville on a plot of 2.5 acres.
 It currently receives over 100 donated bodies a year.

 Decomposition is a rather standard affair.
 After death, bodies begin to cool.
 Mary Roach, author of Stiff, writes that “barring temperature extremes, corpses lose about 1.5 degrees Fahrenheit per hour until they reach the temperature of the air around them.”
 While cooling occurs, the body’s cells begin to build up with toxins.
 When the cells build up with too many toxins, they burst.
 In the process, bacteria begin to feed on the corpse since they are no longer being fed by a living body.